rsteve-dev/CSC_256_Team8/API Test Lab/postman installalion user guide.md

 ## Introduction

 Postman is a popular tool for API development and testing.
-It allows developers to build, test, and document APIs easily.
-This guide will help you with the installation process and provide a basic overview of how to use Postman.
+It allows developers and Testers to build, test, and document APIs easily.
+This guide will help  with the installation process and provide  an overview of how to use Postman.

 ## Installation